npm/policies/enterprise-terms.md

 #### Term<a id="Term"></a>

-The _Term_ begins on the date the _Summary_ states, and otherwise when _Licensee_ agrees to these terms.
-Unless the _Summary_ says otherwise, the _Term_ continues for the initial term on the _Summary_, then renews automatically for consecutive one-year periods, and either party can end the _Term_ by giving _Notice_ at least 30 calendar days before it would otherwise renew.
+The _Term_ begins on the date the _Quote_ states, and otherwise when _Licensee_ agrees to these terms.
+Unless the _Quote_ says otherwise, the _Term_ continues for the initial term on the _Quote_, then renews automatically for consecutive one-year periods, and either party can end the _Term_ by giving _Notice_ at least 30 calendar days before it would otherwise renew.
 When the _Term_ ends, the terms of the _Licenses_ also